MaginnGroup/mosdef_cassandra/docs/source/guides/system.rst

 .. note::

-  The order of the items in species list determines the labeling of the species.
+  The order of items in species list determines the labeling of the species.
 The first is considered species1, the second species2, and so forth.